nuwave/lighthouse/docs/master/the-basics/fields.md

 }
 ```

-The easiest way to create such a class is to use the built in `artisan` commands
+The easiest way to create such a class is to use the built-in `artisan` commands
 `lighthouse:query` and `lighthouse:mutation`.
 They both take a single argument:
 the name of the field you want to generate.